-This bright, joyful Fresh 48 session celebrates this family of FIVE!
+This bright, joyful Fresh 48 session celebrates a family of FIVE!

 Fresh 48 sessions are back!
 In our post-Covid world, most hospitals in our area have lifted visitor restrictions that kept families from scheduling Fresh 48 photos for the past few years.
 That means you can celebrate the arrival of your newborn baby with photos as soon as they’re here, in all their tiny, squishy perfection!